CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

   - Set up BGP sessions only using interface-scoped addresses.
 This allows BGP to react quickly to link failures.

-  - Use of next hop-self: Every BGP node says that it knows how to forward traffic to the prefixes it is announcing.
-This reduces the requirement to announce interface-specific addresses and thereby reduces the size of the forwarding table.
+  - Use of next hop-self: E so that every BGP node says that it knows how to to forward traffic to the prefixes it is announcing.
+This reduces the the requirement to announce interface-specific addresses and thereby reduces the size of the forwarding table.

 When you configure BGP for the neighbors of a given interface, you can specify the interface name instead of its IP address.
 All the other